rostro36/Notes/Advanced Machine Learning/Exercises.md

 		sig'(x)=sig(x)(1-sig(x))
 		</details>
 1. (Cluster quality evaluation)
-	- Okay exercise, solvable, but I don't like the solutions, [here](https://github.com/rostro36/Notes/blob/master/Advanced%20Machine%20Learning/Solutions_sheet_7_2.pdf) are mine.
+	- Not relevant for exam, solvable, but I don't like the solutions, [here](https://github.com/rostro36/Notes/blob/master/Advanced%20Machine%20Learning/Solutions_sheet_7_2.pdf) are mine.
 	- <details><summary>Hints 2</summary>
 		You have to show both inequalities, I being bigger-equal 0 is easier the comparison with H.
 		For the first inequality, you should use Jensen's inequality that was used in the alternate proof of the [Gibbs inequality](https://en.wikipedia.org/wiki/Gibbs%27_inequality)
 		Try to rewrite I as H for the higher bound and use that the union of the U's form X.
 		</details>
-	- 3 Depending on the edge case from 1. this can be impossible to be found, make your thoughts and then read the solution.
+	- 3, Depending on the edge case from 1. this can be impossible to be found, make your thoughts and then read the solution.
 1. (Dirichlet process)
 	- I don't like that exercise, stop when you have a tractable sum that you can put into [WolframAlpha](https://www.wolframalpha.com/), the computation of the sum is too complicated for me.
+## Exercise sheet 8
+All exercises are proofs of PAC learning and therefore interesting.
+With the amount of information, we already have, most of the exercises should be rather easy, so don't be scared of the latin letters.
+1. (Empirical Risk Minimizer)
+	- Depending how exact one wants to work it gets a bit more complicated, but the exercise is easily solvable and is a essential proof for PAC learning.
+1. (PAC Learnability)
+	- Decent exercise, some simple inequalities lead to the solution.
+1. (Learning Concentric Circles)
+	- Hardest, but because of that also best exercise for me.
+Still not hard.
+	- 1, Mistake in exercise sheet: it should be P(r_min **<** r_epsilon)=(1-epsilon)^n
+		First If you don't understand r_epsilon, maybe check the exercise sessions or the solutions.
+	- I checked the solutions for 1 and with 3 it clicked for me.